60 years

 Tri-C Vet Tech Program: What is a Veterinary Technician?
 (Video)

-Like many Health Career programs, ours is a “lock step” program.
+Like many Health Profession programs, ours is a “lock step” program.
 Full-time students begin the program in the fall semester, take a spring semester, summer, fall and then a final spring semester.
 In other words, they take five straight semesters to complete the program once they have finished their prerequisites, applied to get into the program and started their full-time programmatic classes.

 Associate of Applied Science in Veterinary Technology